Faraday Future: History

-Faraday Future was founded by Chinese businessman Jia Yueting in May 2014 and is headquartered in Los Angeles, California, in the Harbor Gateway neighborhood adjacent to Carson, California.
+Faraday Future was founded by Chinese businessman Jia Yueting in May 2014 and, at the time, was headquartered in Los Angeles, California, in the Harbor Gateway neighborhood adjacent to Carson, California.
 From its inception in 2014, the company grew to 1,000 employees by January 2016.

 The company is named for a founding principle of electric motor technology known as Faraday's law of induction, which in turn is named after English scientist Michael Faraday who discovered electromagnetic induction.

 In October 2024, Faraday Future and Master Investment Group of United Arab Emirates announced a co-investment agreement to launch operational and sales activities within the UAE in 2025 and 2026.